TestaDiMucca/Hoarder-Util/Slides/README.md

 Accepted keys:
 - `exclude`: An arrayof directory names that if the file scanner encounters, will not scan
 - `scanPath`: Override the .env scan path with this scan path.
 Kinda pointless huh

+# Improvements

+- Scanning and preserving shuffle is not a thing
+- It's very memory intensive since the shuffle list is forwarded to the client
+- Not really designed as a photo viewer as much as a passive slideshow, but was added to in that direction